cncf/devstats-helm/ADDING_NEW_PROJECTS.md

 9. You should visit all dashboards and adjust date ranges and for some dashboards automatically selected values.

 10. Update affiliations.

 - Update cncf/gitdm affiliations with [official project maintainers](http://maintainers.cncf.io/).

+11. Update `LF-Engineering/lfx-redshift-migration`:
+- Update the `sql/sp/sp_sync_project.sql` file to specify maturity level of the new projects added, or update existing project maturity level.

 ## Troubleshooting